whoisbma/Game-Aesthetics-SP16/class-05-procGen/examples_and_HW/README.md

 Combine at least two procedural generation techniques we discussed to create a system for dynamically generating a space.
 It could be a dungeon, a house, an island, a planet, a galaxy, a universe, or any other space else you could imagine.

+Secondly - do not just use ASCII text, we're done with TUIs now and moving into sprites next week.
+Come up with a different way to represent the space.

-Finally create a "player" object in the world that can move around and interact with the world in some way.
+Finally, create a "player" object in the world that can move around and interact with the world in some way.

 **Extra suggestions:**